Traffic: The Dynamics of Facilitative Systems

 Singapore: The Command and Control Approach

-“Singapore is the land of angry drivers,” claims my brother-in-law, a long-time resident.
+“Singapore is the land of angry drivers,” claims my brother-in-law, a long-time resident who's originally from India.
 “If you break the law, they yell at you, like you’ve personally insulted them.
 It’s really strange.”

 Why should Singaporean drivers be so upset?
 After all, their traffic system works, their road are relatively safe compared to many countries, and the rules of the road are clear and well-communicated.